How to use the Pulsefire Dart for FPS and Battle Royale games

 The HyperX Pulsefire Dart.

-Your sensitivity is key to better aiming, and having a mouse with more options helps you fine-tune the exact settings for you and your role.
-Setting the DPI for the Dart is easy through HyperX NGENUITY software, which allows you to save up to five sensor settings.
+Your sensitivity and mouse's DPI are key to better aiming, and having a mouse with more options helps you fine-tune the exact settings for you and your role.
+Setting the DPI for the Dart is easy through HyperX NGENUITY software.
+You to save up to five sensor settings, meaning you could even run different profiles between Warzone and MWIII multiplayer, or switch on the fly when changing between an SMG and a sniper rifle.
 With anything from 100 to 16,000 DPI to play with, there’s sure to be a sensitivity that suits your particular preference and dexterity.

 The HyperX Ngenuity Software.